tolicodes/articles/wip/modern-tdd.md

 # Modern TDD - Storybook, Jest, Pickle - Cypress + SauceLabs

 ## Why testing is important
+You join a 5 person startup.
+The business plan isn't quite fleshed out.
+You're probably changing direction every few months.
+There's no time for testing.
+The only mis

 ## Types of testing
 ### Unit Test
 ### Feature Test